mparke/blog/_drafts/2016-06-03-Building-a-comfy-frontend-stack.md

 for all three of the options we're looking at today).

 There are some disadvantages to Angular.
 Though Google has promised improvements to this, Angular 2 is pretty slow.
-There's lots of debugging things going on and the startup times are rough.
+There are lots of debugging things going on and the startup times are rough.
 The transition from Angular 1 to Angular 2 is also very jarring and those with preconceptions about how Angular works are going to have a hard time.
 Some people also criticize the "do everything" approach that Angular takes, preferring the Unix philosophy where tools and libraries with a smaller scope are composed to fill the full picture.

 ## Mithril & ES5